Will sky gardens take over US buildings? - Nokristart - Learn Everyday

 However, the value of sky gardens in this situation is still being worked out.

-Moving vegetation from the ground to the top of a high-rise is not a very sustainable idea, according to Chris Mutter, project manager at the Atlanta-based landscape design firm HGOR.
-Every time you raise your voice, you hear the word "sustainability," but these ideas run counter to it, he said.
+Moving vegetation from the ground to the top of a highrise is not a very sustainable idea, according to Chris Mutter, project manager at the Atlanta-based landscape design firm HGOR.
+Every time you raise your voice, you hear the word "sustainability," but he said these ideas run counter to it.
 Because the sun will dry the vegetation more quickly at higher altitudes, more water is required, so sustainability would play a role in the irrigation system selection.

-In tropical and subtropical regions, where it rains frequently and naturally irrigates gardens, sky gardens are very common.
-Another factor that might restrict where in the U.S. exterior vertical greenery is a worthwhile endeavor is the requirement for a consistent climate to support vegetation that largely maintains itself year-round.
-Sky gardens may be feasible in temperate climates like California's or tropical and subtropical regions like Florida, according to Maureen Baker, an associate at Mancini Duffy in New York City.
+Sky gardens are widespread in tropical and subtropical regions, where it rains frequently and naturally irrigates gardens.
+Another factor that might restrict where in the U.S. exterior vertical greenery is worthwhile is the requirement for a consistent climate to support vegetation that maintains itself year-round.
+According to Maureen Baker, an associate at Mancini Duffy in New York City, sky gardens may be feasible in temperate climates like California or tropical and subtropical regions like Florida.

-However, according to HGOR Project Manager Lauren Standish, for the time being, "sky gardens" are likely to be restricted to green roofs or building atriums across the majority of the nation.
+However, according to HGOR Project Manager Lauren Standish, "sky gardens" are likely to be restricted to green roofs or building atriums across the nation for the time being.

 That's due, in part, to the fact that American cities aren't yet as congested with people as Singapore and other Asian cities are.
 On the other hand, she claimed that many cities, such as Atlanta, have room to expand and have thus not felt the need to build vertical parks and other green features.